Are you thinking of selling a business?

 The second prong is the adoption of a ‘forest’ approach to marketing the business by initially dwelling on the big picture while withholding as much information about the ‘trees’ as we can yet still attract interest.

 At this point, the potential buyer must be told everything about the business buy in small bites so if he hears something that kills his interest the rest of your info is still unknown.

-To get their interest, all potential buyers must be told price, the cash flow expectations and the talents that have to be replaced with the change of management.
+To get their interest, all potential buyers must be told price, the cash flow expectations and the talents that have to be replaced with the change of owner / manager.

 If it’s a competitive field, letting out the nature of the business is unlikely to diminish the firm’s value but if it’s one of only two or three businesses like this in Alberta, then it’s best to say related to a larger category instead a narrow specific category.

 Buyers do come in flavours.
 Some want to deal with the public while others want to be suppliers of commercial goods and services.